H&M profits impress despite September sales slowdown | Headlines

 H&M profits impress despite September sales slowdown

 "If the sales at your competitor basically go up by 14% with the same weather, that tells you something, to my mind," said Vera Diehl, portfolio manager at Union Investment, which holds shares in H&M and Inditex.
-Still, H&M's shares jumped by more than 5% in early trade as profits in the June-August quarter rose and the company stuck to a goal of lifting its operating margin to 10% next year, saying its cost-cutting programme was continuing "at full speed".
+Still, H&M's shares rose 3.7% as profits in the June-August quarter rose and the company stuck to a goal of lifting its operating margin to 10% next year, saying its cost-cutting programme was continuing "at full speed".

 H&M reported a pick-up in quarterly profit margins on Wednesday, boosting optimism about its turnaround efforts even as the fashion retailer blamed unusually hot weather in many of its European markets for delaying the autumn shopping season.
 H&M, whose biggest rival is Zara owner Inditex, said September sales would fall by 10% year-on-year measured in local currencies.